 An Ultrasound Teaser

 Despite the advancements in skinfold testing, new research using ultrasound (US) imaging techniques shows that any caliper-based skinfold assessment method lacks validity relative to its US-based counterpart [23-25].
 This is primarily because skinfold-pinching measures a compressed double layer of subcutaneous adipose tissue and skin, whereas the US technique measures only the metric of interest, uncompressed subcutaneous adipose tissue, with high accuracy .
-US will be discussed in more detail in a following article.
+The use of ultrasound (US) as a body composition assessment tool is discussed in more detail, here.

 Picking the Right Equation